 Historically, developers brought applications offline when deploying changes and updates, resulting in downtime.
-Now, continuous integration and continuous deployment (CI/CD) pipelines that automate application build, test, and deployment help keep environments up as much as possible, and speed up the deployment process.
-However, deploying an application or updating an environment can still cause downtime and other issues.
+Now, continuous integration and continuous deployment (CI/CD) pipelines that automate application build, test, and deployment.
+CI/CD piplines keep environments up as much as possible, and speed up the deployment process.
+Deploying an application or updating an environment can still cause downtime and other issues.

-In this article, we will explore two common deployment techniques to virtually eliminate downtime: blue-green deployment configuration and canary deployment configuration.
+In this article, we will explore two common deployment techniques that can virtually eliminate downtime: blue-green deployment configuration and canary deployment configuration.
 We will also look at some of the trade-offs, requirements, and advantages of choosing one or the other.

 Deploying without downtime

-The ultimate goal for most enterprises, especially those with a modern application architecture and an established CI/CD pipeline, is to deploy applications and features at any time with no noticeable effect on the end user.
-This requires deploying changes into production environments, rapidly and safely, without interrupting users who may be performing critical tasks or relying on your systems for mission-critical processes.
+For most enterprises, especially those with a modern application architecture and an established CI/CD pipeline, the goal is to deploy applications and features at any time with no noticeable effect on the end user.
+This requires deploying changes into production environments, rapidly and safely, without:

-Your application and deployment architecture plays a key role in minimizing or even eliminating deployment downtime.
+Your application and deployment architecture plays a key role in reducing deployment downtime.
 Generally, your environment should meet the following requirements for both the canary and blue-green deployment methods: